Video objectives on Facebook are simple, right? You just pick one and let your campaign rip. But what happens when you use the wrong objective?

 Awareness is the level at the top of the funnel.
 When you want people to become familiar with your brand, you run an awareness campaign.
 At this level, we use views as our objective.

 Consideration sits in the middle of the funnel.
 You make consideration campaigns when you want people to engage with your brand.
-We use clicks as our objective at this level because they want to drive traffic to their blog.
+We use clicks as our objective at this level because we want to drive traffic to our blog.

 - Conversion campaigns sit at the bottom of the funnel.
 These are about getting people to buy.
 At this level, we choose leads as our objective.

 In our experience, these are the most effective objectives for each level of the funnel.
-We figured that changing objectives would cost us a bunch of money and get us lesser results.
+We figured that changing objectives would cost us a bunch of money and get us worse results.